2nd Generation Chimneys, Inc. Blog: Archive for the ‘Chimney’ Category

 Why spring cleaning is recommended for chimneys

 You use your fireplace the most during the winter, and all that exhaust going up the chimney can lead to the development of creosote, a combustible material that needs removal.
-If creosote continues to build up, it can lead to chimney fires that can damage the chimney and even lead to fires in the upper floors or roof of your home.
+If creosote continues to build up, it can lead to chimney fires that can damage the chimney and even lead to fires in the upper floors or roof of your house.
 Extensive soot will also develop inside the chimney over the winter, and it’s important for chimney sweeps to eliminate this so the fireplace can vent properly.
+Many chimneys have clay flue tiles that can crack and expand with heat, further emphasizing the need for regular maintenance and cleaning.

 One common trouble that chimney cleaners encounter during spring cleaning is animal nests.
 Many birds and mammals seek shelter inside chimneys during the cold weather, which provide warmth and shelter.
 Bird nests are a frequent issue, often placed near the crown.
 Even raccoons can try to lair inside a chimney, and you certainly don’t want to attempt to remove a raccoon on your own!